offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

                           '--------' 1+      1 '----'
 ```

-Regardless of the subnet CIDR block's prefix size, AWS reserves first 4 addresses and last address in the IP address range.
+Regardless of the subnet CIDR block's prefix size, AWS reserves the first 4 addresses and last address in the IP address range.
 For example, a subnet of 10.0.1.0/24 has addresses 10.0.1.0-3 and 10.0.1.255 are reserved by AWS.

 ## Implicit Router